Norton Farm (Higgs, Lower Farm, Arkell's Farm, The Elms)

 The property had changed hands again by 1865 when a James Gardner was running the farm which was once again known as ‘Norton Farm’.
 On 17 March 1866 a Charles Gardner of Norton Farm advertised for sale; "about 36 in-season heifers and steers; also 100 sacks of prime purple potatoes".

-George Hone wasn't to be here very long and in December 1878 a liquidation auction was held by Philip Thomas and Sons at Norton Farm; "The valuable livestock &c comprising 5 shorthorn dairy cows and heifers in calf, 6 yearling heifers, 10 rearing calves, a yearling shorthorn bull and a bull calf; 10 cart and hackney horses and colts, 7 purebred Berkshire pigs and poultry. a general assortment of modern agricultural implements, nearly new light two wheel dog cart, harness, saddlery, casks, brewing and dairy utensils; modern and well manufactured household furniture, linen, china, glass, &c, &c".
+George Hone's departure ffrom Norton was likely marked when in December 1878 a liquidation auction was held by Philip Thomas and Sons at Norton Farm; "The valuable livestock &c comprising 5 shorthorn dairy cows and heifers in calf, 6 yearling heifers, 10 rearing calves, a yearling shorthorn bull and a bull calf; 10 cart and hackney horses and colts, 7 purebred Berkshire pigs and poultry. a general assortment of modern agricultural implements, nearly new light two wheel dog cart, harness, saddlery, casks, brewing and dairy utensils; modern and well manufactured household furniture, linen, china, glass, &c, &c".

 In 1881 ‘Norton Farm’ was occupied by John Elcock.
 John was born at Worcs in 1840, married Hester and had a number of children including three baptised at Norton between 1879-1882 which may have been how long he was here.
 Indeed, in 1884 they had a daughter baptised at Treddington so had apparently left by then.
 By 1891 the family were at Tibberton, Worcs, where John was employed as an agricultural labourer, not farmer anymore.